 Expo 67 Official Guide.
 Copyright: Canadian Corporation for the 1967 World Exhibition, Maclean-Hunter Publishing Company Limited

-A physical copy of the Expo 67 Official Guide, and additional products, are part of the federal identity archive.
+- Physical copies of the Expo 67 Official Guide and coaster are part of the federal identity archive

 - Photos 1 to 4, shared by Bill Cotter